Get insider access

 7. Best Cheap Gaming TV

-If you want something affordable, the Roku Select Series is the best 4k TV for gaming that's viable for small budgets.
-It's a decent TV that's a small step down from the TCL Q5/Q550G QLED, as it can't do 120Hz like that TV can.
+If you need something even more affordable, the Hisense A7N is the best TV for gaming that's viable for small budgets.
+It's a decent TV that's a step down from the Hisense U6/U6N, as it can't do 120Hz like that TV can.
 Its contrast is okay, especially for a TV at this price point, so it looks adequate in a dark room, even without local dimming.
-That's a good thing since the TV doesn't get bright enough in HDR for rooms with lots of lights, even with its decent reflection handling.
-It's bright enough for moderately lit rooms, though, especially when playing SDR titles since its SDR brightness is very good.
-A great feature of this TV is the sheer amount of models available, from a small 24-inch to a big 75.
-Remember that the 24 and 32-inch models are limited to a 720p resolution, and the 40-inch model is limited to 1080p.
-The bigger sizes are 4k TVs.
+That's a good thing since the TV doesn't get bright enough in HDR for rooms with lots of lights, even with its very good reflection handling.
+It's bright enough for moderately lit rooms, though, especially when playing SDR titles since its SDR brightness is decent.
+It also displays a wide range of colors that are sure to please.

 See our review